Italo-99/manipulators/README.md

     + <origin xyz="0 0 0" rpy="0 0 0"/>
     ```

-2) The default values for the RRTConnect planner are not optimized and make the manipulator move in very unoptimized paths, to fix the issue go to ur_moveit_config/config/ompl_planning.yaml and make the following changes:
+2) The default values for the RRTConnect planner are not optimized and make the manipulator move in very strange paths, to fix the issue go to `ur_moveit_config/config/ompl_planning.yaml` and make the following changes:

     At line 33: